 The Buddha explained how the wisdom is gained.
-Once, the Buddha was asked, "Kathaṁsu labhatē Paññā?"
-"How can one gain wisdom?"
-The Buddha preached "Saddhāno arahato nibbānapattiyā" "the Buddhas teach the Dhamma that leads to ultimate freedom, Nibbāna."
-"Sussūsā labhatē paññā appamattā vicakkhanā" "The one who listens to that Dhamma very attentively, placing confidence in the teachings, and investigates it with diligence, gains wisdom."
+Once the Buddha was asked "Kathansu labhatē Paññā" how to gain wisdom?
+The Buddha preached "Saddāhano arahatō Nibbānapattiyā" that the Buddhas teach the Dhamma that leads to Nibbana, extinguishing (Sussusā labhatē paññā appamattā vicakkana) the one who listens to that Dhamma very attentively placing confidence in the teachings and investigates it with diligence, gains wisdom.
 According to the Buddha, it is very obvious that one should listen to the Buddha's teachings in order to gain wisdom.
 There is a school of thought that if you continue to meditate you will automatically gain wisdom.
 If this were true, there would have been no need for the Buddhas to expound the Dhamma.

-The Buddha once said to his liberated disciples, "two monks should not go on one road.
-Teach the Dhamma clearly to everyone you meet along the way."
-The Buddha continued, "Assavanato Dhammaṁ parihāyanti" "If people don't get to hear the Dhamma, they will commit unwholesome actions and be born in planes of misery."
-"Bhavissanti Dhammassa aññātāro" "There will be people who would realize the Dhamma if it is preached to them."
+The Buddha once said to his liberated disciples, "two monks should not go along in one road.
+Teach the Dhamma clearly to everyone you meet along the way.
+(Assavantō Dhamman parihāyanti) If the Dhamma is not heard, they will decline.
+(Bhavissanti Dhammassa aññātārō) There will be people who would realize the Dhamma if it is preached for them."
 This clearly shows us that this Dhamma can be realized.
-This clearly shows that learning the Dhamma is necessary to realize the true nature of things.
-So, we need to understand well that we must cultivate wisdom.
+This clearly shows that learning the Dhamma is nessesary to realize the true nature of things.
+So, we need to understand well that we must culitivate wisdom.

-First, you understand Impermanence of conditioned things.
-Then you understand the suffering that is created by the Impermanence.
-The knowledge of Impermanence and suffering lead to the realization of non-self.
+When one develops insight realizing impermanence as impermanence, which leads to the realization of suffering, which in turn leads to the realization of non-self.
 This realization does not come automatically.
 While maintaining a total mindfulness, you must contemplate impermanence and only then will you be able to realize impermanent things as impermanent.
-If you can practice contemplation of impermanence through mindfulness of breathing, Buddha teaches that you will be able to refrain from being attached to anything (naca kinci loke upādiyati).
-That means the meditator will not grasp a view of I, mine, or myself with regard to breathing and will have a mind of total freedom.
-This will help us further develop wisdom, further develop awareness, and attain a complete understanding of life.
+If you can practice contemplation of impermanence through mindfulness of breathing, Buddha teaches that you will be able to refrain from being attached to anything (na cha kinchi lōke upādiyati.)
+That means the mediator will not grasp a view of I, mine or myself in terms of breathing and will have a mind of total freedom.
+This will help us further develop wisdom, further develop awareness and attain a complete understanding of life.

 In the Buddha's teachings, there are no inferior goals.
-We do not meditate as a memory aid or for health reasons, although they are by- products of meditation.
+We do not meditate as a memory aid or for health reasons, although they are by products of meditation.
 Meditating for health and memory skills is very much a worldly concept.
 The Buddha's way of meditation is a revolution for freedom of thought.
-So, if you want to follow this method we must understand our goal, learn and practice the teachings, and meditate.
-Only then can we achieve a true and honest effort; a genuine need aligns with our conscience and a real desire to understand life.
+So, if you want to follow this method, we must understand our goal, learn and practice the teachings and meditate.
+Only then can we achieve a true and honest effort, a genuine need align with our conscience and a real desire to understand life.

-Now you have learned how to attain concentration or samādhi through ānāpānasati or mindfulness of breathing meditation and how to cultivate insight through ānāpānasati.
-In developing wisdom, you must keep in mind this is a contemplation of impermanence.
-Inhalation and exhalation is impermanent; then you feel the breath; the feeling of breath is impermanent.
+Now you have learned how to attain concentration or samadhi through anapanasati or mindfulness of breathing meditation and how to cultivate insight through anapanasati.
+In developing wisdom, you must keep in mind that this is a contemplation of impermanence.
+In and out breath is impermanent; Then you feel the breath; the feeling of breath is impermanent.
 You perceive the breath, that perception is impermanent.
-In the breath you create a thought, and form volition.
-These volitions too are impermanent.
+In the breath you create a thought, and forms volution.
+These volutions too are impermanent.
 You are conscious of the breath, that consciousness too is impermanent.
 When you continue to contemplate impermanent things as impermanent with wisdom, you will be able to see impermanence as impermanent.